The PS2 is the best selling console of all time, so it’s no wonder people want to know about the best PS2 emulators on the internet.

 Fancy playing PS2 games on your laptop, Mac, or phone?
 Emulators recreate all of the best PS2 games and transport them from the console to many different mediums.
 There are different programs available on the internet to download, some good, some not so good.

 Essentially, emulators play a sort of hypnotic trick on your tech and make devices think that they are a games console.
 In this way, users temporarily turn their Macs into N64s and their phones into Gameboys without doing any tinkering whatsoever.

 Still, an emulator on its own is like having a Blu-Ray player without any discs to play in it.
 To make emulators work, you’ll need something called a ROM.

 ROMs can be described as the brains of games, the digital image of a PS2 title, for instance.
 Data pulled from PS2 discs can then be uploaded into a downloadable file which in turn can be read by an emulator.

-Check out our how to install ROMs, to find out more, though we should probably say at this point that the general consensus around ROMs is that they’re illegal, so bear in mind that this is all an exercise in learning and not for practical application.
+Check out the laws behind installing ROMs before hand, though we should probably say at this point that the general consensus around ROMs is that they’re illegal, so bear in mind that this is all an exercise in learning and not for practical application.